frcdesign/FRCDesign.org/docs/resources/educators-guide/stage1/index.md

 - Modeling a complete swerve drivebase

 ## Teaching Tips
-- Have students complete the Onshape learning courses before starting the FRC exercises
 - Encourage use of the exercise solution documents for self-checking work
 - Use the Discord server as a resource for answering student questions if you dont know the answer
 - Emphasize organization and best practices throughout to build good habits